 First of all, we need a proper understanding of submission.
 The English word submit comes from a Latin root which means “to let down, reduce, or yield.”
 It pictures kneeling before a superior.
 Even our modern language hints at its roots: to have a “sub-mission” would mean to have a “secondary” mission that yields to a greater one.
 The New Testament Greek word is hupotasso, which means “to put under or arrange under.”
 It is a military word that refers to lower-ranking soldiers arranging themselves under the orders of higher officers.
 Submission, then, comes from an acknowledgment of proper order and authority.

 All authority comes from God, the Creator of heaven and earth, and we are commanded to submit to Him (James 4:7).
-The apostle Paul outlines a chain of authority in 1 Corinthians 11:3–12, reminding that woman was made from man and man was made by God.
-The full order of authority is God — Christ — Man — Woman.
-Again in Romans 11:36, we are told that all things are from God, through God, and to God, so He is the highest authority.
+Once we have submitted to God, our highest Authority, recognizing and following the chain of human authority in this world becomes easier.
+David respected King Saul’s authority as the one God had anointed (1 Samuel 26:11).
+Daniel respected King Darius’s authority (Daniel 6:21).
+Romans 11:36 reminds us that all things are from God, through God, and to God, so He is the highest authority.

 Jesus Himself recognized God’s authority and was submissive to it.
 In John 4:34, Jesus said His purpose was “to do the will of him who sent me and to finish his work,” and in John 5:30, “I seek not to please myself but him who sent me.”
 Jesus’ entire life was one of submission to the Father, culminating with His great prayer of submission just before His death, “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will” (Matthew 26:39).
 If we will be disciples of Christ, we must submit to Christ’s authority, just as He submitted to the Father’s (Luke 6:46; 14:27).